WSP-LAB/FUGIO-artifact/README.md

 #### 3-2.
 Trigger POI vulnerabilities in the second terminal
 After FUGIO finishes analyzing the source code, FUGIO starts to monitor a POI vulnerability.
 We can trigger POI vulnerabilities using crawlers, spiders, or manual browsing.
-In this artifact, we provide scripts for triggering each POI vulnerability.
+In the artifact, we provide scripts for triggering each POI vulnerability.

 - PHP 5.4:
     - Contao CMS, Piwik, GLPI, Joomla, CubeCart, CMS Made Simple, Open Web Analytics, Vanilla Forums: